molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 ### TestBed

-It takes several chores to render a Component in Angular, even a simple “Hello world!” or Counter Component.
+Several chores are necessary to render a Component in Angular, even the simple Counter Component.
 If you look into the [main.ts](https://github.com/9elements/angular-workshop/blob/master/src/main.ts) and the [AppModule](https://github.com/9elements/angular-workshop/blob/master/src/app/app.module.ts) of a typical Angular application, you find that a “platform” is created, a Module is declared and this Module is bootstrapped.

-Behind the scenes, the Angular compiler translates the templates into JavaScript code (if they are not compiled yet).
+Before rendering, the Angular compiler translates the templates into JavaScript code.
 Once this is set up, an instance of the Component is created, dependencies are resolved and injected, inputs are set.
 Finally, the template is rendered into the DOM.
-You could do all that manually, but you would need to dive deeply into Angular internals.
+For testing, you could do all that manually, but you would need to dive deeply into Angular internals.

-Instead, the Angular team provides the `TestBed` to make unit testing easy.
+Instead, the Angular team provides the `TestBed` to ease unit testing.
 The `TestBed` creates and configures an Angular environment so you can test particular application parts like Components and Services safely and easily.

-Note that `TestBed` is a global singleton, meaninig there is only one `TestBed` at a given time.
-Usually, a test suite reconfigures the test bed in a `beforeAll` or `beforeEach` function.
-This assumes only one test suite runs at a particular time, which is guaranteed by Jasmine.

-The `TestBed` comes with a testing Module that is configured just like normal Modules in your application.
-You can declare Components, Directives and Pipes, provide Services and other Injectables as well as import other Modules. `TestBed` has a static method `configureTestingModule` which accepts a Module definition:
+The `TestBed` comes with a testing Module that is configured like normal Modules in your application: You can declare Components, Directives and Pipes, provide Services and other Injectables as well as import other Modules. `TestBed` has a static method `configureTestingModule` which accepts a Module definition:

 ```typescript
 TestBed.configureTestingModule({